All life on Earth is built from four different types of molecules. These four types of molecules are often referred to as the molecules of life.

 Lipids are a highly variable group of molecules that include fats, oils, waxes and some steroids.
 These molecules are made mostly from chains of carbon and hydrogen called fatty acids.
 Fatty acids bond to a range of other types of atoms to form many different lipids.

 Cells require lipids for a number of reasons.
-Probably the most important role of lipids is as the main component of cell membranes.
+Probably the most important role of lipids is the main component of cell membranes.
 A type of lipid called a phospholipid is the primary molecule found in the membranes of cells.

 Other important functions lipids have include insulation of heat, storing energy, protection and cellular communication.
 The importance of these various functions is why lipids are classed as one of the four molecules of life.